Stuycs-K/project02-shell-09-liuj-huangs-zhangj/README.md

 - Printing the path before the prompt
 - Shortening the path to replace the home directory with ~
 - Quitting the shell using the exit command or by pressing ctrl + D
+- Commands with 1 redirection operator (either > or <)
+- Commands with 1 pipe (|) using a temp file
+- Taking commands from a text file and running them (./shell < lines.txt)

 **4. Attempted Unsuccessful Features:**